 - 1. Update the state-of-the-art for predicting the stability of ships in waves, emphasizing developments since the 2014 ITTC conference.
-The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC - b. new experimental techniques - c. new benchmark data
+The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC - b. new experimental techniques and extrapolation methods - c. new benchmark data - d. the practical applications of computational methods to prediction and scaling

-- d. the practical applications of computational methods to prediction - e. the need for R&D for improving methods of model experiments, numerical modelling. - 2.
-Review ITTC Recommended Procedures relevant to stability, including CFD procedures, and - a. identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them, - b. identify the need for new procedures and outline the purpose and contents of these. - 3.
-Update ITTC Recommended Procedure 7.5-02-07-04.1, Model Tests on Intact Stability. - 4.
+- e. the need for R&D for improving methods of model experiments, numerical modelling and fullscale measurements. - 2.
+Review ITTC Recommended Procedures relevant to stability, including CFD procedures, and - a.
+Identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them - b.
+Identify the need for new procedures and outline the purpose and contents of these. - 3.
+Update ITTC Recommended Procedure 7.5-02-07-04.1, Model Tests on Intact Stability, to include uncertainty analysis of measurements, including an example. - 4.
 Consider whether the guideline for the prediction of the occurrence and magnitude of parametric rolling should be updated to a procedure. - 5.
-Continue to investigate the criteria for modelling wave spectra in the determination of dynamic instability of intact vessels, i.e. wave steepness, nonlinearity, frequency contents of the spectrum, statistical distribution of wave and crest height and spatial behaviour of the waves.
-Coordinate and exchange information with the Specialist Committee on Modelling of Environmental Conditions. - 6.
-Consider the possibility for establishing an uncertainty analysis procedure for stochastic processes. - 7.
-Review surface tracking methods for measuring flow between compartments of damaged ships.
+Continue to investigate the criteria for modelling wave spectra in the determination of dynamic instability of intact vessels, i.e. wave steepness, non-linearity, frequency contents of the spectrum, statistical distribution of wave and crest height and spatial behaviour of the waves.
+Liaise with the Specialist Committee on Modelling of Environmental Conditions. - 6.
+Include in the report an example of uncertainty analysis in measurements for damage stability model tests.

-- 8. Review the current approaches for quantifying time to loss and report on the impact for model testing. - 9.
-Examine the scale effects from model- to full-scale for steering control and active motion control in extreme waves. - 10.
+- 7. Review surface tracking methods for measuring flow between compartments of damaged ships. - 8.
+Review the current approaches for quantifying time to loss and report in the impact for model testing. - 9.
+Examine the model scale to full scale correlation of steering control and active motion control in extreme waves. - 10.
 Support a joint workshop on manoeuvring in waves with the Manoeuvring and the Seakeeping Committees and the Specialist Committee on Performance of Ships in Service, for example on the subject of minimum power requirements for safe manoeuvring in adverse sea conditions and model testing methods to investigate this. - 11.
 Continue cooperation with IMO SDC (formerly SLF) subcommittee.